TSD985/Resume-Analyser-AI-RPA-Powered-Resume-Screening-System/README.md

 - Integrating **email, PDF, and data handling** in a single automation pipeline.
 - Applying **RPA and AI** principles to real-world HR and business use cases.

----

-⭐ *If you like this project, consider giving it a star on GitHub!*